 Figure 5.1 shows hypothetical demand and supply curves of water in a region.
 The downward sloping demand curve (D) represents the behavior of water users or buyers, which could include municipal, industrial, and agricultural users.
 A demand curve shows the quantity of water demanded at various prices.
 The downward-sloping demand curve shows that quantity demanded increases at lower prices.
 In other words, the additional or marginal benefit of water to users declines at higher volumes of water.
-For example, at smaller water volume, Q_1 , more necessary water uses with higher marginal benefit such as drinking and washing, and at higher volume, Q_2 marginal benefit to users is lower which captures uses such as lawn irrigation or washing cars.
-This property of diminishing the marginal benefit of water can be leveraged by policy makers to incentivize water conservation by increasing
+For example, at smaller water volume, $Q_1$ , more necessary water uses with higher marginal benefit such as drinking and washing, and at higher volume, $Q_2$ marginal benefit to users is lower which captures uses such as lawn irrigation or washing cars.
+This property of diminishing the marginal benefit of water conservation by increasing